Rays vs. Astros Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has recorded 101 hits with 14 doubles, two triples, 17 home runs and 54 walks.
-He has driven in 66 runs with four stolen bases.
+- Alex Bregman has 102 hits with 14 doubles, two triples, 18 home runs, 56 walks and 68 RBI.
+He's also stolen four bases.

 Bregman Recent Games